 In a 50g Näak bar there is 4-8g of unsaturated fat, and only 1-2g of saturated fat.
 But why do we need lipids?
+What fat intake as part of sport nutrition for ultra-endurance athletes?
 Read on to understand how they work and how they affect our organism.

 Along with protein and carbohydrates, lipids belong to the macronutrient family.
 They are mainly composed of three different atoms: carbon (C), oxygen (O) and hydrogen (H).
 The lipid family includes triglycerides, sterols and phospholipids.